ID 26336534 © Yap Kee Chan | Dreamstime.com

 Yelp/ McKinney K.

-This three-year-old restaurant has become a popular casual local gathering place, and regulars tell anyone who will listen to drop by and try the soon-to-be legendary cauliflower Gruyère soup.
+This four-year-old restaurant has become a popular casual local gathering place, and regulars tell anyone who will listen to drop by and try the soon-to-be legendary cauliflower Gruyère soup.
 Executive chef Josh Taylor uses plenty of puréed fresh cauliflower and an ample amount of high quality Gruyère to make this creamy, cheesy creation that has regulars coming back for more and more.

 Yelp/ Sara D.